EDIBLE HERBACEOUS PLANTS

 Learning outcomes of the course unit

-The course will give the student information concerning production and any in farm transformation of the fruits, vegetables and grains (field crops), both for fresh consumption and for storage and industrial transformation.
+The course will give the student information concerning production and any in farm transformation of the fruits, both for fresh consumption and for storage and industrial transformation.

 Course contents summary

 The course of Herbaceous Food Plants deals with the plants that are at the basis of man's nutrition, including those of warm environments, with special reference to species and productions object of food technologies.
 The studied species are:

 Vegetables: Tomato, Onion, Cabbage, Lettuce, Carrot, Mushrooms, etc.